* The stadium reviews on this webpage are best viewed on a desktop or laptop. If utilizing a phone, rotate to landscape mode *

 |

 Personally, I live in Northwest New Jersey with my wife and two daughters and am ever so gracious at the support they give for this crazy hobby.
 On family vacations, they usually will come along to a stadium and enjoy the sideshow theatrics that go along with sports, especially at a minor-league level.
 Professionally, I have dual roles at the company WeatherWorks as both Vice President of Operations and a Senior Meteorologist.
 I am originally from Rochester, NY and enjoy visiting back home.
-True to my region, I am a long-time, die-hard Buffalo Bills and Buffalo Sabres fan.
+True to my region, I am a passionate Buffalo Bills and Buffalo Sabres fan.
 I also still follow the local Rochester sports teams and vow to come back if the Amerks or Red Wings play a home championship game.
-Though I enjoy all sports (except NASCAR), College Basketball is barely hanging on as my favorite.
-The last several years have been rough watching the Sports Bubble evolve and football dominate the college landscape.
-Syracuse University used to be my team, but their big-school antics have turned me into a follower of the smaller school leagues and I keep hoping for the day that my Alma Mater, Oswego State University, turns Division I (C’mon there is a perfect spot in the America East Conference!).
-As for other sports, I’m big on Football, Hockey and Soccer.
+Though I enjoy all sports (except NASCAR), College Basketball is my favorite.
+As a stickler for geographical organization when it comes to conferences, the last several years have been rough watching long-time compatriots split up.
+You will find me more excited about the Missouri Valley and Big South than the Big Ten or SEC.
+I keep hoping for the day that my Alma Mater, Oswego State University, turns Division I (C’mon there is a perfect spot in the America East Conference!).

 While my love of sports stadiums has evolved from architecture to travel and atmosphere, all aspects of visiting a new facility are enjoyable to me.
 Though most times I strive to achieve something to completion, there is no number in mind for places to visit, I just want to enjoy the ride.
 Besides, you never know what might happen at a game: